shani1610/underwater-object-detection/README.md

   | |- valid
   |- scripts
 ```

 ### option 1:

-download the data from kaggle in the following link: https://www.kaggle.com/datasets/slavkoprytula/aquarium-data-cots
+download the data from kaggle in the following [link](https://www.kaggle.com/datasets/slavkoprytula/aquarium-data-cots)

 extract the zip file and put its content in a data directory.